gdamdam/wifi-deauthdetector/README.md

 # WiFi DeauthDetector (O_o)
-## a cute deauthentication frames detector with an ESP8266
+## a cute deauthentication frames detector with an ESP8266 and oled shield

-This project reuses the good ideas from Stefan Kremser's project [DeauthDetector](https://github.com/spacehuhn/DeauthDetector) adding a display to it.
+This project reuses the good ideas from Stefan Kremser's project [DeauthDetector](https://github.com/spacehuhn/DeauthDetector) adding a cute display to it.

 <img width="488" alt="WiFi DeauthDetector" src="images/img1.jpg">